OLD FLORIDA WATERFRONT RESTAURANTS

 Snack Jack, Flagler Beach

 The formal name of the Old Florida oceanfront diner is High Tides at Snack Jack.
 It is directly on the ocean just south of Flagler Beach.
-Every table and booth has an oceanfront view and the food is great.
-This is informal beachside dining at its best.
-Click on photo for more.
+All tables and booths have oceanfront views and the food is great.
+This is informal beach side dining at its best.

 Uncle Ernie's Bayfront Grill, Panama City